-- (a) The Organising Committee shall appoint a Disciplinary Committee consisting of no less than three members. - (b) The host organising committee shall supply the Disciplinary Committee with the name, contact address and phone number at the competition site of the manager of every participating team. - (c) The Disciplinary Committee shall inquire into any written complaint of misconduct or any matter referred to it by the Appeals Committee or Chief Referee. - (d) The committee may also initiate an inquiry to determine if an offence has been committed and make a complaint if appropriate.
-The committee may then proceed as if another person had made the complaint. - (e) The committee may assign appropriate penalties including removal from or disqualification from the championships and forfeiture of titles or trophies. - (f) The committee shall report in writing on its inquiries and decisions to the ILS Secretary General. - (g) Complaints must be received in writing or the complainant must be prepared to attend a meeting or inquiry of the committee as and when required. - (h) The member or members against whom the complaint is made shall be entitled to be present at every hearing accompanied by the team manager. - All persons involved in a disciplinary hearing or enquiry or an Appeals Committee hearing, must abide by and strictly observe the ILS Code of Conduct set out in this Section.
-In particular, but without limitation, all persons involved in such hearings or enquires must: - Be honest, fair and ethical. - Be respectful and considerate of others. - Exercise reasonable self-control at all times. - Be truthful and treat all persons involved in good faith and with courtesy and respect. - (j) Inquiry guidelines: - Formal rules of evidence will not apply to the hearing or enquiry, but all persons involved must be truthful and act in good faith. - The complaint or reference to the committee shall be read to the competitor(s) or to the team(s') representative(s). - The evidence of the complainant shall be presented. - The evidence of the team member(s) against whom the complaint has been made shall be presented.
+- A. The Organising Committee shall appoint a Disciplinary Committee consisting of no less than three members. - B. The host organising committee shall supply the Disciplinary Committee with the name, contact address and phone number at the competition site of the manager of every participating team. - C. The Disciplinary Committee shall inquire into any written complaint of misconduct, or any matter referred to it by the Appeals Committee or Chief Referee. - D. The committee may also initiate an inquiry to determine if an offence has been committed and make a complaint if appropriate.
+The committee may then proceed as if another person had made the complaint. - E. The committee may assign appropriate penalties including removal from or disqualification from the championships and forfeiture of titles or trophies. - F. The committee shall report in writing on its inquiries and decisions to the ILS Secretary General. - G. Complaints must be received in writing, or the complainant must be prepared to attend a meeting or inquiry of the committee as and when required. - H. The member or members against whom the complaint is made shall be entitled to be present at every hearing accompanied by the team manager. - I. All persons involved in a disciplinary hearing or enquiry or an Appeals Committee hearing, must abide by and strictly observe the ILS Code of Conduct set out in this Section.
+In particular, but without limitation, all persons involved in such hearings or enquires must: - Be honest, fair, and ethical. - Be respectful and considerate of others. - Exercise reasonable self-control at all times. - Be truthful and treat all persons involved in good faith and with courtesy and respect.

+- J. Inquiry guidelines: - Formal rules of evidence will not apply to the hearing or enquiry, but all persons involved must be truthful and act in good faith. - The complaint or reference to the committee shall be read to the competitor(s) or to the team(s') representative(s). - The evidence of the complainant shall be presented. - The evidence of the team member(s) against whom the complaint has been made shall be presented. - Each witness shall be subject to examination by the party (if any) on whose behalf the witness is called and then to cross-examination by the opposing party or parties.
+The party calling the witness shall have the right to re-examination, but no other examination shall be allowed except by leave of the committee. - Hearsay and irrelevant evidence shall not be admitted. - Witnesses other than the party charged shall remain out of hearing of the inquiry until called upon to give evidence.